 Oversees and manages the development and revision of curriculum, department-wide.

-Monitors consistency of the departmental syllabi.

-Fosters procedures designed to ensure the integrity of the completion of the department assessment process.
+.

 Is a vital member of the leadership team and provides input and recommendations to unit planning and program review.

 Organizes, leads, and oversees the documentation of proceedings from department meetings.
 Regularly communicates with departmental faculty and fosters an atmosphere of collegiality and professionalism.